 According to a guy from Kakara there are some nice spots for snorkeling but I couldn’t locate them.

 You can also explore the road south to Kao.
 There will be a small lake (Telaga Paca) on your way.

 While eating in a restaurant in Tobelo, I saw different pictures on the wall of touristic attractions in the area.
-That’s how I discovered the Jembatan Alam waterfall.
+That’s how I heard about the Jembatan Alam waterfall.

 There are actually 3 waterfalls that can be accessed by different villages.
 For my part, I stopped in Ruko to find someone to take me there but I understand it’s also possible to go from Mede.

 You have to go through the forests for about 15 minutes by motorbike and then walk through the forest (can be very steep).
 It took me 2 hours to go to the waterfall from the village and come back.
 Don’t go alone, you would get lost.
-I gave 20,000Rp to the guy who took me there and he looked happy with that.
+I gave 20,000Rp to the young who took me there.

-The waterfall is not exceptionnal honnestly.
-But I never thought you could drive that long through the forest.
-The part of the forest used for agriculture is much more important that I thought.
+The waterfall is not exceptionnal honnestly, probably because recent rain has turn the water into grey.
+But I never thought you could drive that long through the forest using the farmer’s tracks.

 I took off from Jakarta at 02:00AM on a Thursday to Manado.
 Then in Manado I catched a connection to Kao airport and landed in the morning.